Kakatahi

-Kakatahi is a New Zealand town located 50 km from Wanganui, on State Highway 4 to Raetihi.
+Kākātahi is a New Zealand town located 50 km from Whanganui, on State Highway 4 to Raetihi.
 The once bustling roadworkers' camp is now closed and the introduction of private contractors has seen the community dwindle, with local families contributing to a school roll of only about a dozen in 2007.

-The local Ōtoko Marae is a meeting place for Te Awa Iti.
-It includes the Tauakira meeting house.
+The local Ōtoko Pā is a meeting place for korowai o Te Awaiti. who is a group of hāpu known as: Ngāti Hine-o-te-rā, Ngāti Rūwai, and Ngāti Waikārapu Sometimes just known as Te Awaiti or Te Awa Iti.